Harveydentsun/MLF_2021_Final_Project/README.md

 #### 5.2 Model Structure

 The network architecture is feature input layers + fully connected dense layer.
-The model structure of Stock-Selector-Alpha is shown below.
-After feature engineering layers, StockSelector-Alpha will flatten all features, disgarding the temporal information.
+The model structure of our CNN Model is shown below.

+After feature engineering layers, we will flatten all features, disgarding the temporal information.

-The flattened features are then fed into a dense layer with 64 units.
-The number of neurons in the hidden layer is not restrained, but the literature recommends setting it at an even power of 2, such as 64, 32, etc. for accelerating GPU/CPU calculations (Vanhoucke and Senior, 2011), and hence the 64 units.
+The flattened features are then fed into a dense layer with 30 units.
+The number of neurons in the hidden layer is not restrained, we will use the same setting as the *Huatai Report*.

 <img src="https://github.com/XinranGuo/PHBS_MLF_2021/blob/main/Final_Project_Picture/model%20structure%20new.png" width="">